shijuvar/react-aspnet/README.md

     1. Run commands **gulp react** then **gulp browserify**.
     2. In order to clean the destination files created by build task, run **gulp clean**.

+## About the sample App

+The ReactJS app named "ResourceMetadata.Web" lets the users store metadata of the resources (articles, github repositories, files on the local computer etc.) with a priority.
+Based on the priority, users can follow the resources and add activities against the resources.

+The following are the functionalities of the ResourceMetadata:

+1. Register user to the application
+2. Create locations (eg: github, MyComputer, Artciles ect) for adding resources
+3. Add resources against a location
+4. Add activities against resources.